top of page

 Maheśvara āṁ vā mā veti bhāvena na manyate'pi tu āṁ ca mā ceti||23||

-The Great Lord (mahā-īśvaraḥ) does not think (na manyate) in terms of (bhāvena) 'yes or no' (ām vā mā vā iti) but (api tu) (in terms of) 'yes and no' (ām ca mā ca iti).
+The Great Lord (mahā-īśvaraḥ) thinks not (na manyate) in terms of (bhāvena) 'yes or no' (ām vā mā vā iti) but (api tu) (in terms of) 'yes and no' (ām ca mā ca iti).

-23. The Great Lord does not think in terms of 'yes or no' but in terms of 'yes and no'.
+23. The Great Lord thinks not in terms of 'yes or no' but in terms of 'yes and no'.

-The Great Lord Paramaśiva does not think in terms of “yes or no,” but in terms of “yes and no.” For example, the limited individual, beset with misery and darkness, thinks, “This disciple is either a liar or a truthful person.”
-However, the immaculate Lord, who is worthy of incessant reverence and who is full of glory and light, thinks, “This disciple is both a liar and a truthful person.”
+The Great Lord Paramaśiva thinks not in terms of 'yes or no', but in terms of 'yes and no'.
+For example, the limited individual, crowded with misery and darkness thinks 'This disciple is either a liar or a truthful person'; however, the immaculate Lord who is worthy of incessant reverence and who is full of Glory and Light thinks 'This disciple is now a liar and now a truthful person'.

 Parabhairavayoga ātmopalabdhirmuktisamānārthā bandhānmokṣaprāptau||24||

-24. Self-realization in Parabhairavayoga is synonymous with Liberation, in the sense of gaining freedom from bondage.
+24. Self-realization in Parabhairavayoga is synonymous with Liberation in the sense of getting freedom from bondage.

 बन्धो भवति यदा स एवमिच्छति॥२५॥